localstack/docs/content/en/user-guide/security-testing/explainable-iam/index.md

 Enabling `IAM_SOFT_MODE=1` allows you to review the logs and assess whether your requests would have been denied or granted while executing your entire stack without disruptions.

-You can avoid the need for redeployment to address each missing permission individually, streamlining the debugging process and enhancing the efficiency of your IAM configurations.
+Using this, you can avoid the need for redeployment to address each missing permission individually, streamlining the debugging process and enhancing the efficiency of your IAM configurations.